megaden/drf-shortcuts/docs/index.md

-# DRF Shortcuts
+# Summary

-Common shortcuts for speeding up your development based on Django REST Framework (DRF).
+Shortcuts for speeding up your development based on Django REST Framework (DRF).

-## Overview

 DRF shortcuts library allows you to: